(Personal, Social and Health education)

 During October, each class, year group and the whole school learnt about the goals and we have created a video montage of what the goals are all about so we can all start doing something about them!

 PSHE Day - Send a Friend to School

 We learnt about the 58 million children who still do not go to school for reasons such as war, transport or just the fact they are girls.

 We wrote to our local MP urging him in our letters including ones in the shape of us as world leaders to ensure that the government supported the 2015 review and agreement of the new Global Goals for 2030 to make sure every one is able to go to school and receive a quality education.

 Year 5 took part in an inter-schools and EU project on various PSHE themes linking to life in Kenya and a soap opera called Makutano Junction.
-They joined in with a workshop to review some of the key themes on Thursday 12th March.
+They joined in with a workshop to review some of the key themes.